fercamoub/BT1-front-end/README.md

 - Modern UI built with React
 - Responsive design for all devices
-- Integration with the DestroyableToy back-end API
+- Integration with the BreakableToy back-end API

 ## Getting Started